BasThomas/basthomas.github.io/_posts/2019-02-24-conforming-to-sequence.md

 slower as it will use a simulator under the hood. ⚠️

 That being said, we got a first implementation going!
-It is still awful to make the type checker explain[^1], but check it out:
+It is still awful to explain to the type checker[^1], but check it out:

 ```swift
 let solution = Solution<Int>(